hamzahchaudhry/runix.cloud/README.md

 (Note: Ensure sensitive files like `/etc/shadow` and private keys are excluded.)

 ## Contact & Contributions
-If you're interested in learning more or collaborating on homelab setups, feel free to reach out!
+If you're interested in collaborating on this homelab setup or add more, feel free to reach out!

 ---
 🚀 *Matsya is an evolving project—stay tuned for more updates!*